-Regardless of my thoughts on relocating (really, anywhere to escape him at this point), I didn't appreciate his dismissive attitude toward Cindy and me.
-It was his norm, but something about having it happen in front of other employees makes hostility hit differently.
+Regardless of my thoughts on relocating (really, anywhere to escape him), I didn't appreciate his dismissive attitude toward Cindy and me.
+It was his norm, but something about it happening in front of other employees made the hostility hit differently.
+It's not OK for him to attack me.
+And I have a right to answer his attack.
+One would argue, actually, I have an obligation to answer his attack.

 - Greg told me that he was right and I was wrong.
 He said that I wanted to move, and I told Cindy to ask for me.